dhiltgen/ev-conversion/README.md

 controllers can provide input to determine when to power on various components that draw from the main traction battery pack.

-I'll be "recycling" the 2 contactors from the Volt battery pack, as well as
+I'll be "recycling" the 2 contactors from the Volt battery pack, as well as picking up some additional ones
-* Panasonic contactors: AEV14012 M05 - 450 volt, 120 A load continuous, 225A (3 min), 400A (30s)
+* (From the Volt battery pack) Panasonic contactors: AEV14012 M05 - 450 volt, 120 A load continuous, 225A (3 min), 400A (30s)
-* Gigavac ...
-TODO - details here...
+* TE Kilovac EV200AAANA

+I tried to desolder the high voltage low-current relays which were in the PCB from the Volt battery controller module, and they were being quite stubborn, so instead I'll source new contactors as needed.

-# Misc
+# Misc Parts

 GM Volt Battery Heater: 20996973 / 506305
 * Replaced by 24299406
 * Unknown amp load - will have to test...
+* Unknown if it's PWM or just binary on/off - will need to experiment
+* May be suitable as a pack heater or maybe a cabin heater?

 Tesla Battery Heater: 1038901-00-G
 * Probably 40amp fuse (not sure)
 * PWM controlled
 * DrJeff was working on it (posted some theories, but couldn’t find final answer - 5v 1khz...?)
+* May be suitable as a pack heater or maybe a cabin heater?

 Wire for traction: 2/0 good for 1000amps
 * https://www.evwest.com/catalog/product_info.php?cPath=2_21&products_id=92&osCsid=utljnjejv70mgf8mgfief94gi2

 Coolant pump 1K0965561J $35 on Amazon

+Not sure what soleniod valve(s) I'll use to divert the coolant loop(s) based on the various temperatures.
+Most likely I'll just keep it simple with a single loop to start, then get some mileage on it and evaluate temps of everything to determine a refined plumbing circuit.

 Vacuum pump for brakes
 * 8E0927317 $38 - needs vacuum sensor